Here's our steps for preparing to ice:

 Outline the area you want to decorate with that color.
 Let it sit for a minute or so before filling in the inside with more icing.
 We use old plastic silverware we have collected in the drawer from take out meals to spread the icing around.
 I often lightly tap the cookie on the counter or gently shake it back and forth to get the icing to settle and flatten a bit.
 If you have to work at spreading your icing or if there is no chance it will settle by tapping or shaking it a bit, then it's too thick.
 If it's running off the sides no matter what you do, then it's probably too thin.

 Do one section at a time if needing multiple colors.
 And, if you want to overlap colors, let the first layer/color dry for 5 or so minutes before coming back to do another color over top.
 Smaller tips are better for more detailed designs.
-My daughter once looked up how to do a really cool design while the icing is still wet using a cake tester!sugar cookie decorated like a mitten
+My daughter once looked up how to do a really cool design while the icing is still wet using a cake tester!

 General tips:

-4. BE PATIENT!
-This is probably the most important out of everything!decorated sugar cookies in bright reds, greens and blues
+- BE PATIENT!
+This is probably the most important out of everything!

 Remember, we are not experts!
 We just have lots of practice using our method!